abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/6-Responsive-web-design.md

 ## Responsive Web Design (RWD)

-It's an approach to web design that makes web pages render well on a variety of devices and window or screen sizes by responding to the user's behavior and environment based on screen size, platform, and orientation.
+It's the art of making websites work across multiple devices and screen sizes by making the layout and experience **responds** to the user's device and behavior.

 ![responsive-web-design](./img/responsive-web-design-1.png)